jaimeneto/jn-messages/README.md

 - Inherits all JnMessageBox options
 - **fixedMessages**: JSON containing a list of messages like {code1: text1, code2: text2}

-See more on the demo file within the repository
+See more on the demo file within the repository or at the [demo page](http://jaimeneto.com/jn-messages/demo/).